This page provides information on how to stay safe on camping trips.

 Before setting off on the water you should:

 - find a boat ramp

-- read about recreational boat rules and safety
+- read about safety guide for recreational boating

 - take the recreational boat safety quiz.